Melanite Gemstone Information

 In traditional Hindu belief systems, melanite is associated with the first chakra, or the "root chakra", which is positioned at the base of the spine.
 The root chakra when clear is associated with vitality, healthy sexual activity and feelings of security and stability.
 Furthermore, melanite is thought to be a good stone to prevent nightmares and bring positive energy to places.

 Garnet in general is the traditional birthstone for the month of January and for Aquarians.

-Melanite's beautiful natural dark, elegant colour makes it eternally fashionable for both young and old, male and female.
+Melanite's beautiful natural dark, elegant color makes it eternally fashionable for both young and old, male and female.
 Melanite gemstones make for a dramatic, high-fashion look.
 They can be fashioned into vintage, gothic, Celtic and punk-inspired designs, or modern, edgy pieces.
-Melanite gemstones are available in both large and small sizes, in a range of shapes, so a great variety of jewellery can be created using these dark and mysterious stones.
-Melanite gemstones can also be combined with coloured gemstones or clear white gems and subtle-coloured gems, such as smoky quartz, or even with different metals, and shapes for an interesting and modern mix of shade and texture that can be worn with anything.
+Melanite gemstones are available in both large and small sizes, in a range of shapes, so a great variety of jewelry can be created using these dark and mysterious stones.
+Melanite gemstones can also be combined with colored gemstones or clear white gems and subtle-colored gems, such as smoky quartz, or even with different metals, and shapes for an interesting and modern mix of shade and texture that can be worn with anything.

 - First Published: February-19-2014

 - Last Updated: January-17-2019

 - © 2005-2022 GemSelect.com all rights reserved.
 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.